gunthercox/Salvius/contributing.md

 otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

-Please adhere to the [coding guidelines](#code-guidelines) used throughout the project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).
+Please kep your code (indentation, accurate comments, etc.) consistant with the styles used throughout the project.

 Adhering to the following process is the best way to get your work included in the project: